 - Leonard Bernstein -

-How does isoplastic variation in body size impact key aspects of cellular physiology?
+How does variation in cell size impact key aspects of cellular and organismal physiology?

 C. inopinata and C. elegans have the same number of cells, but C. inopinata is nearly twice as long due to larger cell size.
 What could be the advantage(s) of having larger cells?
 Work by Dr. Stephen Kinsey shows that larger cells use energy more efficiently.
 A new collaboration between the Fausett and Kinsey labs aims to study the cellular physiology of these and other nematodes to better understand the impact of cell size on energy processing.

 Quantitative Trait Loci Mapping of Variation in the

 C. elegans' germ stem cell niche is a fascinating and elegant system that responds sensitively to the worm's environment, linking sensory and metabolic inputs directly with reproductive output.
 This project aims to map natural phenotypic variation and plasticity in the size/activity of the germ stem cell niche to discover causal genetic variants.
 This work has been done in collaboration with Dr. Christian Braendle.